microbiomedata/nmdc-runtime/docs/content/explanation/database-migration.md

-# How to migrate the database
+# Database migration

 ## Introduction

-In this [how-to guide](https://diataxis.fr/how-to-guides/), I'll tell you how you can migrate the Mongo database from conforming to _one_ version of the NMDC Schema, to conforming to _another_ version of the NMDC Schema.
+In this document, I'll [explain](https://diataxis.fr/explanation/) how we migrate the NMDC database from conforming to _one_ version of the NMDC Schema, to conforming to _another_ version of the NMDC Schema.

 ## Glossary